Eddy Current Testing: A Guide

 Photo credit: Zetec

-These types of probes can commonly collect all the data an inspector needs in a single pass through a tube.
+This probe is a type of eddy current tube testing equipment, which inspectors commonly use to collect all the data an inspector needs in a single pass through a tube.

 Photo credit: Zetec